giampaolo/psutil/docs/api.rst

     Return :field:`uss`, :field:`pss`, :field:`swap` and :field:`shared` memory
     metrics.
 These give a more accurate picture of actual memory consumption than :meth:`memory_info`.
-It walks the full process address space, so it is slower than :meth:`memory_info` and requires higher privileges.
+It walks the full process address space, so it is slower than :meth:`memory_info` and may require higher privileges.

     - :field:`uss` *(Linux, macOS, Windows)*: aka :term:`USS`; the
       :term:`private memory` of the process, which would be freed if the